bryanborer/glowing-fiesta/README.md

 # glowing-fiesta

-Alarm Clock project using an ESP32 with MicroPython
+Alarm Clock project using an ESP32 with C (prototyped in MicroPython)